Level Access

 The results are in, and the data is clear: digital accessibility is an increasing priority and a business best practice across industries, for companies of all sizes.
-For our Fifth Annual State of Digital Accessibility Report, we surveyed over 1,000 professionals, including over 500 senior managers and executives at enterprise organizations, to understand what’s working, and what’s not, for organizations across industries, of many different sizes.
+For our Sixth Annual State of Digital Accessibility Report, we surveyed over 1,400 digital experience professionals, including more than 500 executives, to understand what’s working, and what’s not, for organizations across industries, of many different sizes.
 The overall picture our data paints is an encouraging one:

 It’s clear from these results that inclusion, accessibility, and compliance are increasing priorities throughout the general market.